fusion809/NixOS-configs/README.md

 ![Hyprland on NixOS screenshot as of 7 December 2025](https://fusion809.github.io/images/Hyprland/Hyprland_NixOS_2025-12-07.png)
 **Figure 1: Hyprland NixOS configuration as of 7 December 2025.**

-These are my NixOS 25.11 configuration files for running on my MS-7B90 PC.
+These are my NixOS 25.11 configuration files for my MS-7B90 PC.
 Hyprland is my graphical user interface (GUI).
 Flakes are used to manage packages.

 # Package management commands
 * `nixcg` is used to remove old generations and sources with `sudo nix-collect-garbage -d`.